 The remainder of the paper is organized as follows.
 We introduce some basic definitions in Section 2.
 In particular, we explain the concept of the edge graph of a solid and state the required assumptions.
 Section 3 describes the main idea of our segmentation algorithm, which is based on the edge graph of the solid.
 Section 4 provides a theoretical justification for the proposed approach.
-In order to obtain a near-optimal result, we introduce in Section 5 the concept of the cost function, which provides an automatic possibility to guide the segmentation steps based on simple combinatorial and geometric criteria.
+In order to obtain a near-optimal result, we introduce in Section 5 the concept of the cost function, which provides the possibility to automatically guide the segmentation steps based on simple combinatorial and geometric criteria.
 Section 6 presents decomposition results for different example solids.
+An outline of the entire process pipeline for solving the isogeometric segmentation problem is given in Section 7.
+Finally, we conclude the paper.